Favorite Links of Doron Zeilberger

 Look up the home page of my beloved servant Shalosh B. Ekhad .

-Explore the website of my current students Andrew Baxter, Emilie Hogan, Paul Raff, and Eric Rowland, , and the Home Pages of my brilliant former students Tewodros Amdeberhan, Moa Apagodu, Arvind Ayyer, Anne Edlin, John Majewicz, John Noonan, Lara Pudwell, Aaron Robertson, Xinyu Sun ("Tony" Sun), Akalu Tefera, Thotsaporn "Aek" Thanatipanonda , Vince Vatter, Xiangdong Wen, (The Computer-Renju World Champion!) and Melkamu Zeleke .
+and the Home Pages of my brilliant former students Tewodros Amdeberhan, Moa Apagodu, Arvind Ayyer, Andrew Baxter, Emilie (b.
+Hogan) Purvine John Majewicz, Brian Nakamura , John Noonan, Lara Pudwell, Paul Raff, Aaron Robertson, Eric Rowland [check out his gread youtube video about p-adic numbers], Akalu Tefera, Thotsaporn Aek Thanatipanonda , Vince Vatter, Xiangdong Wen, (The Computer-Renju World Champion!)
+[Also see his amazing L(5,n) paper] and Melkamu Zeleke .
+Matthew Russell, Nathan Fox [old page at Rutgers] and Anthony Zaleski.

-I am also honored and pleased to be on the International Advisory Board of Thales+Friends.
+I am also honored and pleased to have been on the International Advisory Board of Thales+Friends.

-I love to brouse in Eric's Treasure Troves , Eric Weisstein's monumental feat.
-Especially the math Treasure Trove, Mathworld that contained a lot of fascinating mathematics, including entries on `Wilf-Zeilberger pair' , `Zeilberger algorithm', and the Alternating Sign Matrix Conjecture.
-It is back after if was down for over a year (10/00-11/01) because of paper publishers' greed.
+I love to brouse in Eric's Treasure Troves , Eric Weisstein's monumental feat, that contained a lot of fascinating mathematics, including entries on `Wilf-Zeilberger pair' , `Zeilberger algorithm', and the Alternating Sign Matrix Conjecture.

 Eric also has very illuminating bios of notable scientists, like Pythagoras, Archimedes, Newton, Einstein, and Zeilberger , among others.